clasense4/bedrock-demo/README.md

 ### Local Development

-Follow the steps above until you are deployed the Bedrock successfully, then follow the steps below to test the Bedrock in a local environment via Docker.
+Follow the steps above until you are deployed the Bedrock successfully, and tested the Bedrock in the AWS Console, then follow the steps below to test the Bedrock in a local environment via Docker.

 1. Copy environment variables:
    ```bash